 Flowers monoccious on different branches, in terminal small aments.
-Sterile aments of shield-shaped scales bearing 2-4 anther-cells under the lower margin.
-Fertile aments globular, of shield-shaped scales in 4 ranks, bearing several erect bottle-shaped ovules.
+STERILE AMENTS of shield-shaped scales bearing 2-4 anther-cells under the lower margin.
+FERTILE AMENTS globular, of shield-shaped scales in 4 ranks, bearing several erect bottle-shaped ocules.
 Cones globular, firmly closed, but opening at maturity; the scales thick and woody, pointed in the middle; the few or several narrowly-winged seeds attached to their base or stalk.
 Cotyledons 2-3.
 Strong-scented evergreen trees, with very small and scale-like closely appressed imbricated leaves and exceedingly durable wood.

-I. C. thyoi'des, L. Leaves minute, ovate, with a small gland or back, closely imbricated in 4 rows on the 2-edged branchlets.
+1. C. thyoi'des, L. Leaves minute, ovate, with a small gland on the back, closely imbricated in 4 rows on the 2-edged branchlets.